ROBrownsmith/templog/README.md

     $ python3 -c "import uuid; print(uuid.uuid4().hex)”

-copy the output
+copy the output, then

     $ sudo nano ~/templog/.env

-paste into line 1 where indicated, save, then exit.
+paste into line 1 of the file where indicated, save, then exit.

 *Set FLASK_APP environment variable for temp logger account